 Impacting generational change by empowering youth who are facing the greatest obstacles through relationships with professional mentors – 12+ years, no matter what.

 Our values guide us to achieve our mission.
-Each value applies not only to our youth, Friends, and program teams, but also applies to all Friends of the Children employees, volunteers, and partners.
-We use our values to make informed decisions; to hire, coach, and manage; and most importantly, we use our values to change the way the world treats and views our most vulnerable youth.
+Each value applies not only to our youth, Friends and program teams, but also applies to all Friends of the Children employees, volunteers and partners.
+We use our values to make informed decisions; to hire, coach, and manage; and most importantly, we use our values to change the way the world treats and views the youth and families we serve.

 We intentionally serve youth who are facing the greatest obstacles.
 To help our youth discover their limitless potential, we foster their internal resiliency.
 We listen to our youth and base decisions on each youth’s needs and dreams.
 We prioritize self-care so that we bring our best selves to our work and focus on our youth.